 "The best guitarist you never heard of." –The Boston Globe

-In 2004 Jones released his first album of acoustic six- and 12-string guitar instrumentals, This Is the Wind That Blows It Out, and set out on a month-long tour of Europe and the UK with guitarist extraordinaire, Jack Rose.
+In 2004 Jones complemented the release of his first album of acoustic 6- and 12-string guitar instrumentals, This Is the Wind That Blows It Out, with a month-long tour of Europe and the UK with guitarist extraordinaire, Jack Rose.

 Against Which the Sea Continually Beats followed in 2007.
 Recorded on Martha's Vineyard, the album runs the gamut from the Delta to Appalachia, from bastard classical to cinematic soundscapes.
-Graceful, subtle, resonating with confidence and power, the album is seen as a significant addition to the "guitar soli" canon.
+Graceful, subtle, resonating with confidence and power, the album was seen as a significant addition to the "guitar soli" cannon.

-Glenn Jones and Jack Rose toured the U.S., Canada, Europe and the UK, and Jones guests on several of Jack's album, including the just-released Luck in the Valley.
-The Things That We Used to Do, a DVD featuring hour-long solo sets from each artist, and a pair of duets, is scheduled for release in April 2010 by Strange Attractors.
+Glenn Jones and Jack Rose toured the U.S., Canada, Europe and the UK, and Jones guests on several of Jack's album, including his last, Luck in the Valley.
+The Things That We Used to Do, a DVD featuring hour-long solo sets from each artist, and a pair of duets, was issued in April 2010 (Strange Attractors).

-Jones has also performed with Peter Lang, Steffen Basho-Junghans, Cian Nugent, James Blackshaw, Paul Metzger, Peter Walker, Meg Baird, Harris Newman, Sean Smith, MV + EE, Dredd Foole, Tom Carter, and many others.
+Jones has also performed with Peter Lang, Steffen Basho-Junghans, Cian Nugent, James Blackshaw, Paul Metzger, Peter Walker, Meg and Laura Baird, Harris Newman, Sean Smith, MV + EE, Dredd Foole, Sharron Kruaus, Tom Carter, Yo La Tengo, Thurston Moore, Chris Corsano, and many, many others.

 ...an incredibly adept fingerstyle guitarist whose technique always remains in service of the song...
 His vigorous leaps are daring but never reckless, and nearly always sublime.